 Again, the coins are available in 1 oz and ¼ oz pure gold, as well as the 2 oz silver version.
 Design specifics for this release include the following information:

-The latest gold coin release in this series is the Red Dragon coin.
+The second release of 2017 in this series is the Red Dragon coin.
 Known officially as the Red Dragon of Wales, the dragon itself was originally used by Owen Tudor, grandfather of Henry VII.
 He was a Welsh courtier and the second husband of Catherine of Valois, the widow of Henry V. Owen descended from a prominent family from Penmynydd in the Isle of Anglesey, and was the grandfather of Henry VII, who founded the Tudor dynasty.

 The Red Dragon of Wales includes the coat of arms used by the last native Prince of Wales, Llywelyn ap Gruffudd The dragon’s origin is based upon the story of the dragon on Llewelyn the Last’s castle grounds.
 Henry VII took on the symbol in a nod to his supposed descent from the Cadwaladr.
 Now, the Red Dragon design is available as the third overall release in the series, and the second release of the 2017 schedule.

 The Royal Mint plans to emulate all of the designs from Woodford’s original collection of statues, with Jody Clark set to create all 10 reverse coin designs.
 The series is set to release two coins annually, with the exception of two of the years.
 The 2016 debut of the coins featured only the Lion of England release, and the final year of 2021 will have just one release as well.
-Here are the future design concepts from the 2nd coin of 2017 through until the end of the program:
+Coins that have yet to debut in the series will bear the following designs:

 Originally founded as the London Mint in 886, the British Royal Mint is one of the oldest operating facilities in the world.
 Throughout its history, the Royal Mint has produced some of the most widely used coins in the world, due in large part to the size and scope of the former British Empire.
 Coins from the Royal Mint were once used from North America to Europe, Australia, Africa, and Southeast Asia.